Crux (comics): Pre-transition

 Around 10,000 years before the birth of Christ there existed on Earth a race of human beings called Atlanteans.
-They were a race that evolved hundreds of years before mankind and who had finally reached the pinnacle of their civilisation.
+They were a race that evolved thousands of years before humankind and who had finally reached the pinnacle of their civilisation.
 They inhabited the ancient city known as Atlantis.
 Atlantis was known as Atlan during an epoch where Atlantean society was of the warrior caste and battle was common.
 Atlantean society would eventually develop into a society based on five disciplines which would become the founding principles of Atlantean society.
 The five disciplines were Mind, Body, Spirit, Passion and Empathy.

 As they had become advanced both scientifically and spiritually many Atlanteans thought it time to move onto a higher plane of existence, an event known as "transition".
 While many agreed others were still tied to their role as caretakers of the human race.
 Most Atlanteans believed that human beings would one day evolve to a level equal to that of the Atlanteans and that they would eventually be able to undergo a "transition" of their own.
 Those Atlanteans that would choose to remain behind would undergo "transition" with the human race when they finally achieved that goal.

-As the two concepts of "transition" and mankind's well-being were of equal importance to the Atlanteans they choose to address both issues.
-Some chose to remain behind, to be placed into stasis until the time for guiding the human race arose, while most underwent "transition" and ascended to a higher plane of existence, albeit in an overwhelming orgy of energy that would damage all stasis tubes, impeding revival protocols, and also cause the city of Atlantis to sink deep under the sea, lost for 100,000 years.
+As the two concepts of "transition" and humankind's well-being were of equal importance to the Atlanteans they choose to address both issues.
+Some chose to remain behind, to be placed into protective stasis during the process of transition, while most underwent "transition" and ascended to a higher plane of existence, albeit in an overwhelming orgy of energy that would damage all stasis tubes, impeding revival protocols, and also cause the city of Atlantis to sink deep under the sea, lost for 100,000 years.